Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 (5) a copy of any consent to such release.

-(d) Except for the student and his parents, no person
+(d) Except for the student and his or her parents or, if applicable, the Department's Office of Education and Transition Services, no person

 to whom information is released pursuant to this Section